aridjayarecipes/cutesrecipes.web.app/content/post/2600-simple-way-to-make-ultimate-banana-and-strawberry-smoothie.md

 1. Make ready 200 ml 🍌 Almond milk

 In this video, Strawberry Sue teaches you how to make her delicious strawberry banana smoothie.
 This smoothie will leave you feeling refreshed and give you that little extra boost you need to get you through the day.
 This Strawberry Banana Oat Smoothie will quickly become a new go-to.
-It&#39;s brimming with freshness and natural sweetness, it&#39;s hearty and it has an irresistible strawberry flavor.
+It's brimming with freshness and natural sweetness, it's hearty and it has an irresistible strawberry flavor.

 <!--inarticleads2-->